 In this article:

+What Is HOA?
 What Does HOA Mean?

-HOA Meaning: The main reason for creating a homeowner association is to increase property values.
+You now know the homeowners association definition, you must now understand its purpose.
+The main reason for creating a homeowner association is to increase property values.
 Through maintaining communal areas and enforcing rules and regulations, property values can go up immensely over time.
 These keep the overall community looking nice and keep the home somewhat cohesive.

 How Does an HOA Start?

+Now that you know what is a HOA, you must know how one is formed.
 After a developer creates a community, they usually create a homeowners association that acts as a non-profit organization.
 Similar to other non-profit organizations or corporations, there has to be a leadership team to run the HOA, which in this case is called the Board of Directors.